 Burning, electrical odors can appear in several places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that creates a burning smell.
 A delicate component may have started to melt.

-When your mini-split starts to smell, contact the HVAC pros at Interstate Heating & Air Conditioning.
+When your mini-split starts to smell, call the HVAC pros at Interstate Heating & Air Conditioning.
 Many of these odors are best resolved with professional cleaning.
-And if something has broken, swift repairs are more affordable and less stressful.
-You can depend on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.
+And if something has become damaged, swift repairs are more affordable and less stressful.
+You can count on us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.